ctb/2020-long-read-assembly-decontam/README.md

 ## Installing!

-You'll need snakemake and conda installed.
+Clone this repository and change into the top-level repo directory.

-Then, clone this repository and change into the top-level repo directory.
+The file `environment.yml` contains the necessary conda packages (python and snakemake) to run charcoal; see the Quickstart section for explicit instructions.

 ### Quickstart: